 MOD backing of Crawley-based Thales UK: In addition to Crowsnest, the MOD’s £271 million deal to continue to support our world-leading Wildcat helicopters will provide a further boost for the Crawley economy by sustaining highly-skilled local jobs.
 In addition, the MOD’s contract for support for the UK’s Atlas A400M aircraft will also benefit Crawley, with Thales as part of the supply chain.
 This £410 million contract secures a key part of the RAF airlift fleet until 2026.
 Atlas can also carry armoured vehicles; for humanitarian roles it's capable of deploying mobile cranes, excavators and large dump trucks for disaster relief operations.

-Please do not hesitate to let me know if I may be able to assist; either by writing to me at the House of Commons, London, SW1A 0AA, calling 01293 934554, or via email directly at: email@example.com
+Please let me know if I may be able to assist; either by contacting me at the House of Commons, London, SW1A 0AA, calling my office on 01293 934554, or via email directly at: email@example.com

 To keep up to date with my various activities in Crawley and up in Westminster, please follow me via: